twincharged/atomic_arrays/README.md

 ```

 ### atomic_relate(arraycolumn, relatedclass, limit=100)
 This method is a little odd and unorthodox with a relational db.
-It assists with querying a denormalized db.
+It assists with querying a denormalized database that uses arrays.
 Let's say your `users` table has an array column called `blog_ids` and you also have a `blogs` table with each row having an id, like normal.
-Every time a `User` creates a blog, you could append that blog id to your user's `blog_ids` column.
+Every time a `User` creates a blog, you could append that blog's id to your user's `blog_ids` column.
 When relating your user to his/her blogs (`one->many`), rather than scanning the `blogs`.`user_id` column for your user's id, you could potentially just use this method to grab all of his/her blogs in a single query, without scanning a table.
 First, make sure `AtomicArrays` is included in both classes, then it'll be ready to go!
 Example:
 ```ruby
 user = User.find(2)
 # => <#User id: 2, blog_ids: [4, 16, 74]>